LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/README.md

 ### 2. Install Helm
 You can follow [this guide](https://helm.sh/docs/intro/install/) to install Helm.
 Then, configure kubectl to talk to the right cluster.
 Helm, infact, will also refer to the current kubectl context.
+If you have more than one K8s cluster, you should configure kubectl to talk to the right cluster.
+Follow step 4, 5, 6, 7 of [Configure your laptop to act as an external cluster workstation]

 ### 3. Deploy HDFS on cluster (using Helm):
 The helm chart that I used deploys an HDFS 3.2.1 cluster with a namenode and 3 datanodes.